 When parents find children in rebel mode, they instantly start imposing more rules on them.
 This isn’t the right approach.
 When your child is already struggling, and you start putting more load on their plate, it will only annoy them.
 So, the best approach here is to let your child decide.

-For example, if your child’s grades are gradually going down, you can ask your child to help you find solutions to improve their grades.
+For example, if your child’s grades are gradually dropping, you can ask them to help you find solutions to improve their grades.
 You should let your child decide whether they want a tutor or an online education app to help them.

 What Should Children Do When They Are Struggling in School?